-As the 2023 gardening season approaches, Rideau 1000 Islands Master Gardeners have compiled a list of local seed houses, nurseries and soil suppliers.
-Some businesses are closed during the winter months, so please check individual business websites for spring opening dates/hours, if not listed here.
+In preparation for the 2025 gardening season, 1000 Islands Master Gardeners have compiled a list of local seed houses, plant nurseries and soil suppliers.
+Please check individual business websites for spring opening dates/hours, if not listed here.

 Local Seeds